This is a guide covering dynamic range in photography.

 In general, larger photodetectors are better since they provide greater bit depth and dynamic range.
 The catch is that they will give you a lower pixel resolution.

-Hence, becoming the reason behind the professional photographer’s “fondness” of full-frame and medium format sensors.
+Hence, becomes the reason behind the professional photographer’s “fondness” for full-frame and medium-format sensors.

 What are Dynamic Range Stops?